johngoldin/can_i_blog_too/content/post/2017-03-11-american-walker-in-britain-part-2.md

 advice on the itinerary, other than to say I found both
 <img style="float: right;" src="/img/pembrokeshire_path.png">
 St. Davids and Newport to be pleasant spots.
-Ah, I do have one very practica tip.
+Ah, I do have one very practical tip.
 There is more than one Newport in Wales.
 The larger Newport is a substantial city in southeastern Wales not so far from Cardiff.
 That's not the one you want.
 But there is a smaller, picturesque coastal village called Newport in Pembrokeshire on the Coast Path.